API Reference

 This is a copying operation with respect to the message’s buffer.
 Changes in the new builder will not reflect in the original reader.

-num_first_segment_words (int) – Size of the first segment to allocate in the message (in words ie. 8 byte increments)
+num_first_segment_words (int) – Size of the first segment to allocate (in words ie. 8 byte increments)

 _DynamicStructBuilder